Journal of Communication Pedagogy

 Submissions either not centered on the teaching of a particular communication course, activity, or curriculum OR lacking an implications section will be desk-rejected.

-Reflection essays are articles that center on a pedagogical problem or issue encountered by instructors when teaching a specific communication course.
+Reflection Essays are articles that center on a pedagogical problem or issue encountered by instructors when teaching a specific communication course.
 Each essay must clearly identify the pedagogical problem or issue and identify the solution(s) implemented to address the problem or issue.
-Reflection essays should be as data-driven as possible, may be written in first person throughout the essay, and should be between 1500-2500 words, including the abstract and all tables, notes, references, and appendices.
+Reflection Essays should be as data-driven as possible and must contain evidence of the problem/issue as experienced in the course, may be written in first person throughout the essay, and should be between 1500-2500 words, including the abstract and all tables, notes, references, and appendices.
+Any submission that includes student feedback, quotations, or data must indicate that Institutional Review Board approval was obtained.

 All articles must be submitted to the journal (JCP@mail.wvu.edu) as a Word attachment.
 The first page of the attachment should include: